MCegla-JW/travel-agent/README.md

 *This app has two repositories: frontend and backend

-Code snippets in this ReadMe are from backend, for frontend, please go here - [Frontend ReadMe](https://github.com/MCegla-JW/travel-agent)
+Code snippets in this ReadMe are from frontend, for backend, please go here - [Backend ReadMe](https://github.com/MCegla-JW/travel-agent-api)

 # Deployment Link